JohnsonJeremy/Cleaning_data/README.md

-# Cleaning_data
+Cleaning_data
-# This repository contains the information to manipulate the data from XXX
-# and convert it to a tidy data frame.
+This repository contains the information to manipulate the data from the UCI HAR dataset and convert it to a tidy data frame.
+Additionally, the resulting tidy data is then processed further to calculate the mean for each value for each subject/activity combination.

-# This repository has 3 main sections:
+This repository has 7 files:
-#1) The raw data
+1) The raw data
-#2) A Codebook describing the conversion of the data
+2) A Codebook describing the conversion of the data
-#3) Two script files to convert the data
+3) Two script files to convert the data